-Alternative Treatments for Sinus Problems
+Alternative Treatments for Sinus Pain

 Sinus pain can be excruciating, and if you suffer from it, you've probably tried every remedy in the drugstore to get some relief.
 AOL Health talked to the experts to find some pain management tactics you may not have considered.